grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 - The ingester keeps most recent series data in-memory.
 - The ingester has a per-instance limit on the number of in-memory series, used to protect the ingester from overloading in case of high traffic.
 - When the limit on the number of in-memory series is reached, new series are rejected, while samples can still be appended to existing ones.
-- You can configure the limit by setting the `-ingester.instance-limits.max-series` option (or `max_series` in the runtime config).
+- To configure the limit, set the `-ingester.instance-limits.max-series` option (or `max_series` in the runtime config).

 How to **fix** it: